 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Dining-kitchen with electric cooker, microwave, washing machine, tumble-drier, fridge and deep freeze etc
+Kitchen/dining room with electric cooker, microwave, washing machine, tumble dryer, fridge and deep freeze, etc

 Bathroom with bath, WC and wash basin.